chewiee/Melp/README.md

 for Restaurants along with a `Item` view to display one Restaurant and its Reviews.
 Restaurants will have properties that are aggregates of their Reviews' properties.
-Users will also be able to filter Restaurants and Reviews using `SearchIndex` and `SearchIndex` views.
+Users will also be able to filter Restaurants and Reviews using `Search` views.
 Finally, I will create a Restaurants `Form` view to add potential new Restaurants pending Admin review.